okkevaneck/prospr/docs/source/quickstart.rst

 ------------------
 A Protein object keeps track of multiple properties while it is being folded.
 These properties can be checked as attributes of the Protein object.
-All properties are listed below, but please refer to the :doc:`api` to see what they keep track of exactly.
+All properties are listed below and speak for themselves, but please refer to the :doc:`api` to see their exact descriptions.

 .. code-block:: python